Highlights for acetaminophen-pseudoephedrine

 Take this medicine by mouth with a glass of water.
 Follow the directions on the package or prescription label.
 Do not chew, crush, or cut.
 Take your medicine at regular intervals.
-Do not take your medicine more often than directed.\n\nTalk to your pediatrician regarding the use of this medicine in children.
-While this drug may be prescribed for children as young as 12 years of age for selected conditions, precautions do apply.\n\nPatients over 65 years old may have a stronger reaction and need a smaller dose.
+Do not take your medicine more often than directed.

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

-Keep out of the reach of children.\n\nStore at room temperature between 15 and 25 degrees C (59 and 77 degrees F).
+Store at room temperature between 15 and 25 degrees C (59 and 77 degrees F).
 Protect from heat and moisture.
 Throw away any unused medicine after the expiration date.